SatoshiPortal/cyphernode/README.md

 **Note: the difference between using addresses individually or watching an XPUB is you can specify different callback URLs for notifications and unique labels for individual watching, as well as event messages, which lets you know where the transactions are coming from and what is suppsed to happen next.
 When using the watch XPUB, you are monitoring for transactions and you will know which addresses are involved, but you will not be able to specific a different callback URL for each address.**

-When watching a Bitcoin address, you can configure these additional options:
-- Event Message: eventmesssage added to address Watches can be used as "triggers" for automate functions.
-An example of this is a Cypherapp feature developped by Bull Bitcoin called **The Bouncer** which will watch a Bitcoin address send the same received amount of Bitcoins or L-BTC to a Bitcoin address specified via the Event Message.
-- Confirmations: you can chose when to be notified in number of confirmations (e.g. 0-conf, 1-conf, 6-conf, 100-conf, etc.)

-Because we will be importanting many different addresses from many different xpubs into the same Bitcoin Core wallet (the watcher) we need a way to track which addresses belong to which XPUB, which Bitcoin Core watcher will not know.

-The system we use by default is to put the XPUB itself as the label when importing addresses using the XPUB watcher feature.
-So we can tell which addresses were from which xpubs simply because the xpub is in the internal Bitcoin Core address label for all addresses.
-For this reason, we have some watching functions which are based on labels, and we can decide to watch addresses only of a certain label and send them collectively to one callback URLs (or grouping).

 #### API DOC: "watchxpub"